langchain-ai/agentevals/README.md

 #### Unordered match

-The `trajectory_unordered_match` evaluator, compares two trajectories and ensures that they contain the same number of tool calls in any order.
+The `"unordered"` `trajectory_match_mode` compares two trajectories and ensures that they contain the same tool calls in any order.
 This is useful if you want to allow flexibility in how an agent obtains the proper information, but still do care that all information was retrieved.

 <details open>
 <summary>Python</summary>